mikolasan/mikolasan.github.io/src/markdown/projects/pet-project-navigator.md

 Let's take an example of grocery shopping, where we do create lists.
 When I create a list with pen and paper, I know that it has many disadvantages.

 I can forget the list at home, right at the place where I left it with the last item written in.
-In contrary, I will never forget my phone.
+On the contrary, I will never forget my phone.
 I cannot sort items on the paper according to the store's plan.
-Usually I do not bother to take a pen with me, thus I cannot strike out already found items, hence I have to go through the list over and over verifying items in the cart and extracting the remaining.
+Usually, I do not bother to take a pen with me, thus I cannot strike out already found items, hence I have to go through the list over and over verifying items in the cart and extracting the remaining.
 If not removing items, then moving items to the end would provide a workaround for this problem.

 ![List of tasks](./pet-project-navigator-2.png)